Voting, virus, race are hot topics in state high court races

 The incumbents, including Chief Justice Nathan Hecht, a 31-year veteran of the court, are defending their seats against a slate of all-female Democratic candidates that include women of Black, Taiwanese and Latina heritage.

-In North Carolina, the state's first Black chief justice, Cheri Beasley, is being challenged by fellow Supreme Court justice Paul Newby, a Republican.
+In North Carolina, the state's first Black female chief justice, Cheri Beasley, is being challenged by fellow Supreme Court Justice Paul Newby, a Republican.
 The campaign has been marked by divisions over racial justice and the state's history of gerrymandered voting districts.

 Democrats currently hold six of the court's seven seats, with three up for election this year.